 Both laws add special provisions for the data of children to hold companies more accountable and detail more substantive standards of consent.

-The CCPA allows those between 13 and 16 years of age to provide consent to covered businesses.
+The CCPA (CPRA) allows those between 13 and 16 years of age to provide consent to covered businesses.
 Those under 13 must provide consent through their parents.
-Once the law goes into effect, the CCPA cannot sell personal data belonging to those under 16 without consent.
+Once the law goes into effect, the CCPA (CPRA) cannot sell personal data belonging to those under 16 without consent.

 Key Takeaway: Expect to consider the data of children under 16 separately from data from adults.
 The rules are straightforward in California, but if you operate in the EU, you should check in with each member state to match the most stringent children's data protection laws.